Violetta545/MOB/README.md

 # MOB
-This branch is about the architect of our application
+This branch is about the design of application(depends on architect)